snehac-miner/engineering-management-handbook/Groups-Communities-Events.md

-# Meetup Groups and Communities
+# Meetup Groups, Communities and Events

 -